MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-settings.md

 ### Delivery Optimization download mode

-Delivery Optimization is no longer configured as part of a Windows 10 Update Ring under Software Updates.
+Delivery Optimization is no longer configured as part of a a Windows update .
 Delivery Optimization is now set through device configuration.
 However, previous configurations remain available in the console.
 You can remove these previous configurations by editing them to be *Not configured*, but they can't otherwise be modified.

 To avoid conflicts between new and old policy, see [Remove Delivery Optimization from Update rings for Windows 10 and later](../configuration/delivery-optimization-windows.md#remove-delivery-optimization-from-windows-update-rings) and then move your settings to a Delivery Optimization profile.